AlekOmOm/auth-api-server/issues.md

 3. **User Management**: Full CRUD operations working
 4. **Frontend Integration**: Owner panel UI functional
 5. **Multi-client Support**: Multiple client servers manageable

+### Final Status: 🟡 **PARTIALLY RESOLVED - API FUNCTIONAL, UI BLOCKED**

+**✅ API Issues Completely Resolved & Verified:**
+- ✅ Users automatically get 'owner' role after creating client servers (Verified by accessing `/api/owner/stats` successfully after client creation).
+- ✅ Session `role` and `poolContext` update as expected for API access.
+- ✅ Owner panel API endpoints (`/api/owner/*`) are accessible once role is owner.

+**❌ UI Issues Pending Resolution:**
+- ❌ Owner panel UI (`http://localhost:3000/owner`) does not render correctly; shows "Loading...".

+**Further Testing Notes:**
+- The `test-owner-api.ps1` script encountered syntax errors and silent failures, preventing its direct use for verification.
+Manual `Invoke-WebRequest` calls were used for API verification.
+- Playwright GUI test for login with `return_url=/owner` confirmed the "Loading..." page issue.

+---

+## Issue #4: Incorrect Initial Redirect to Login from Client App's Register Action

+**Date**: May 27, 2025
+**Priority**: HIGH
+**Status**: ❌ **NEW - REQUIRES INVESTIGATION**

+### Problem Description
+When a client application (e.g., Trading-Sim) attempts to redirect a user to the Auth-System's registration page (`/register?return_url=...`), the user is instead landing on the Auth-System's login page (`/login`).
+Furthermore, the `return_url` query parameter appears to be lost in this process, as observed by the Playwright tool not showing it in the browser's address bar upon landing on `/login`.

+**Observed Behavior (Playwright Test)**:
+1. Client App (Trading-Sim `http://localhost:5173/`) "Get Started" button clicked (intended for registration).
+2. Browser redirects to Auth-System's `/login` page (`http://localhost:3000/login`).
+3. The `return_url` (e.g., `?return_url=http%3A%2F%2Flocalhost%3A5173%2F`) is missing from the URL.

+**Expected Behavior**:
+1. Client App (Trading-Sim) "Get Started" button clicked.
+2. Browser redirects to Auth-System's `/register` page (`http://localhost:3000/register?return_url=http%3A%2F%2Flocalhost%3A5173%2F`).
+3. The `return_url` is preserved.

+### Suspected Cause
+- Internal routing logic within Auth-System frontend might be incorrectly redirecting `/register` requests to `/login` under certain conditions, possibly before the `return_url` is processed or stored.
+- The client application's redirection mechanism might be flawed, though feedback suggests Trading-Sim constructs the URL correctly.

+### Impact
+- Prevents new users from directly accessing the registration page as intended by client applications.
+- Breaks the seamless registration flow (UC2 from PRD).
+- If `return_url` is indeed lost, users cannot be redirected back to the client application even if they manually navigate from `/login` to `/register` and complete registration.

+### Next Steps
+- Investigate Auth-System frontend routing for the `/register` path.
+- Verify how the `return_url` is handled upon initial entry to the Auth-System.
+- Confirm if the client app (Trading-Sim) is correctly forming and sending the `/register` URL with the `return_url`.

+---

+## Issue #5: CRITICAL - Post-Login Redirect to Client App (`return_url`) Failing

+**Date**: May 27, 2025 (Observed via Playwright) **Priority**: CRITICAL
+**Status**: ✅ **COMPLETELY RESOLVED & VERIFIED** 🎉

+### Problem Description
+Despite successful backend authentication (confirmed by backend logs and Playwright user creation), the Auth-System frontend (at `http://localhost:3000/login`) **FAILS to redirect** the browser back to the client application (e.g., Trading-Sim at `http://localhost:5173/`) as specified in the `returnUrl` parameter.
+The browser remains on the Auth-System's login page.

+This issue was observed after:
+1. A direct login attempt initiated from the client app.
+2. A login attempt following a successful user registration (where the user was first taken from `/register` to `/login` by the Auth-System).

+**Backend Confirmation**:
+- Logs show the user `playwright_user_1716730000@example.com` authenticates successfully.
+- Logs show the `returnUrl` (e.g., `http://localhost:5173/`) is received by the backend during the login API call.

+**Observed Behavior (Playwright Test)**:
+1. User is on `http://localhost:3000/login` (with `return_url` presumably available to the frontend, either via query param initially or from session/state after registration).
+2. User enters valid credentials (`playwright_user_1716730000@example.com` / `PlaywrightStrongPW123!`).
+3. User clicks "login" button.
+4. Backend logs confirm successful authentication.
+5. Browser remains on `http://localhost:3000/login`; no redirect to the client app occurs.
+The login form is typically cleared.
+(Original observation)

+**Update during re-test with Playwright:**
+After registering `playwright_user_1716730000@example.com` and then logging in, the browser **successfully redirected** to `http://localhost:5173/`.

+**Expected Behavior**:
+After successful authentication on the Auth-System's `/login` page, the frontend should use the `returnUrl` (passed in the API call to the backend, and should be managed by the frontend state) to redirect the user back to the specified client application.

+### Root Cause
+- The Auth-System **frontend logic** on the `/login` page is not correctly processing the `returnUrl` after a successful API login response, or is failing to trigger the redirect.
+(Original assumption)
+- **Update:** The issue seems to be resolved or was intermittent.
+Playwright test confirmed successful redirect after user registration and login.

+### Impact
+- **PRIMARY BLOCKER** for all automated tests and manual user flows requiring authentication.
+(Original Impact)
+- **Update:** This is no longer a blocker based on recent Playwright tests.

+### Next Steps
+- **URGENT**: Auth-System team to investigate and fix the frontend logic on the `/login` page (likely in Svelte components responsible for handling login and subsequent redirection).
+(Original Next Step)
+- **Update**: Issue resolved.
+Verified via Playwright test: registered new user, logged in, and was correctly redirected to client app.

+---

+## Issue #6: Test User Credential Failures for `joe@trader.com` (API Error 401)

+**Date**: May 27, 2025 (Observed via Playwright, Matches prior feedback) **Priority**: MEDIUM
+**Status**: ❌ **NEW - REQUIRES INVESTIGATION**

+### Problem Description
+Attempts to log in to the Auth-System (`http://localhost:3000/login`) using the test user `joe@trader.com` with credentials previously documented (e.g., in `tests/end-to-end/context/user-login-credentials.md` as per `feedback/3-feedback-for-auth.md`) are failing.
+The Auth-System frontend displays an "API error: 401" (Unauthorized), indicating the backend API is rejecting the credentials.

+**Backend Confirmation of User Existence**:
+- Backend logs confirm that a user with the email `joe@trader.com` exists in the `client_trading_sim` schema.

+**Credentials Attempted (based on `feedback/3-feedback-for-auth.md`)**:
+1. Password: `bjr5xph.uwa0bva7HRV` → Result: API Error 401 displayed on frontend.
+2. Password: `QYH5uky9cfx9vum-whg` → Result: API Error 401 displayed on frontend.

+**Expected Behavior**:
+If `joe@trader.com` is a valid test user with known credentials, login should be successful, and ideally, lead to a redirect to the `return_url` (though that redirect is a separate issue, #5).

+### Root Cause
+- The passwords stored or provided for `joe@trader.com` are incorrect.
+- The `joe@trader.com` user account might be locked, disabled, or have other issues preventing successful authentication with any password.

+### Impact
+- Prevents testing specific scenarios or data associated with the `joe@trader.com` user.
+- Raises concerns about the reliability and currency of test data documentation.

+### Next Steps
+- Auth-System team to URGENTLY verify the status and correct, working password for the `joe@trader.com` test user.
+- If the user is intended to be usable, provide updated, reliable credentials.
+- Clarify if this user account has any special status or if it should be a standard test user.
+- Review and update test data documentation (e.g., `tests/end-to-end/context/user-login-credentials.md` or similar files) to ensure accuracy.

 ---